nrwl/nx/nx-dev/nx-dev/public/documentation/shared/migration/adding-to-monorepo.md

 ### Workspace Visualization

-Run `nx dep-graph` to see a visualization of your workspace. `nx affected:dep-graph` shows what is affected by your commit. `nx dep-graph --watch` watches your workspace for changes and updates the visualization.
+Run `nx graph` to see a visualization of your workspace. `nx affected:graph` shows what is affected by your commit. `nx graph --watch` watches your workspace for changes and updates the visualization.

 <iframe loading="lazy" width="560" height="315" src="https://www.youtube.com/embed/v87Y8NgAYLo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allow="fullscreen"></iframe>